-Clearly and permanently mark both ends of each battery cable as to its polarity, positive (+) or negative (-).
-After making sure the battery cables are not connected at the battery, connect the battery and grounding cables to the genset (Figure 15).
+Terminate the battery cables with ring terminals sized for the 5/16 inch genset terminal screws (Figure 17).
+Permanently mark each end of each cable as to its polarity, positive (+) or negative (-).
+After making sure the battery cables are not connected at the battery and that an automatic genset starting system is disabled, connect the battery and grounding cables to the genset (Figure 17).